Central American Parliament: Member states

+On July 31, 2025, El Salvador’s Legislative Assembly passed a constitutional reform to officially withdraw from the Central American Parliament (PARLACEN).
+The move reflects a shift in the country’s foreign and regional strategy, citing PARLACEN’s limited legal authority and the desire to reduce public spending.
+This marks a clear departure from previous approaches to regional integration.
+As a result, El Salvador will stop electing representatives to the body starting with the 2027 legislative elections.

 Panama

 President of Panama Ricardo Martinelli vowed he would remove Panama from PARLACEN, fulfilling a campaign promise.
 On 11 December 2009, law 78 passed withdrawing Panama from PARLACEN, but a resolution of the Central American Court of Justice declared the law unconstitutional.
 The court said there is no mechanism to withdraw from the PARLACEN and Panama could not opt out.
 In January 2012, the Panamanian Supreme Court re-affirmed that ruling and Panama returned to PARLACEN.
 Panama also showed more interest in membership after SICA signed a free trade agreement with the European Union.